 To evaluate efficiency of its management system CV Řež has defined processes, their owners control mechanisms of the system that evaluates quality of processes and their efficiency, including the feedback system The evaluation of the management system enables to improve information flows, to verify working activities, responsibilities and powers of persons and to inspect procedures of mutual cooperation.
 All company managers shall be responsible for proper implementation of the management system.
 Each employee is than responsible for quality of his/her own work.
 The evaluation focuses on continual monitoring of the achieved quality results, identification of deviations from specified or anticipated requirements, analysis of causes of nonconformities and implementation of corrective actions.
 Results of the evaluation are primarily used for the improvement of the exiting management system.
 The evaluation of efficiency of quality assurance programs by the management of the organization includes a review of suitability, adequacy and efficiency with regard to the requirements for quality and radiation protection.
-The management system is a document containing conclusions of the review.
+The management system of CV Řež is reviewed once a year.
+The output from the review of the quality system is a document containing conclusions of the review.